fluree/to-do-lists-generator/README.md

 ### Sample Data

 After setting your schema it is time to transact some dummy data.
-Similar to how you transacted your schema you will transact some dummy data.
+Similar to how you transacted your schema you will transact some dummy data within the admin UI.

 <p width="100%" align="center">
  <img src='/src/Images/Seed_data_example.png' alt='importing collection schema' width='600'>
  </p>

 ### Querying and Transaction Data within the application

+Now that you have some data inside we can dive into the way we structure queries and transactions in the application.